-For those of us who struggle with grammar rules, a Chrome extension called Grammarly could well become your new best friend.
-The extension corrects over 250 types of grammatical mistakes, while also catching contextual spelling errors and poor vocabulary usage.
+For those of us who struggle with grammar rules (20) Grammarly could well become your new best friend.
+The Chrome extension corrects over 250 types of grammatical mistakes, while also catching contextual spelling errors and poor vocabulary usage.
 As it's a browser extension, it can be used wherever there's a text input.

 Overall, freelancing can be very rewarding and lead to interesting projects and great opportunities.
 With the help of a few tools you can free up time to concentrate on the reason you became a freelance – to work on challenging projects.